Frequently Asked Questions about Volunteering

 If a student under 18 is unable to have a parent accompany them for their volunteer service, they might consider an offsite service project, such as a pet food drive to benefit BWAR.
 For more information about offsite opportunities, you can email firstname.lastname@example.org.

 How can my group schedule a service day?

-Because of safety concerns for both people and pets, Group Volunteering is limited to groups of 10 people.
-If there are minors in your group, we require one adult to four minors ratio.
+We welcome groups to volunteer with us on Monday, Wednesday, Thursday, and Friday.
+Service dates must be pre-approved by the Volunteer Manager.
+Because of safety concerns for both people and pets, group volunteering is limited to groups of ten people.
+If there are minors in your group, we require a ratio of one adult to four minors.
 We are also limited on the number of un-oriented groups that can be on-site each month.
 If you are seeking a one-time group volunteering opportunity, please complete the Group Request Form.
-If you are hoping to volunteer on a regular basis, please send your group’s information to email@example.com.
+If you are hoping to volunteer on a regular basis, please send your group’s information (ie: number of members, age of members, a couple different time/day options, etc.) to email@example.com.